 How can you get help?
 A certified lymphedema therapist (CLT) can provide the care and education to manage your lymphedema or resolve your edema.
 You may take part in Complete Decongestive Therapy with your therapist.
 Complete Decongestive Therapy consists of manual lymphatic drainage which is a light touch massage, compression with short stretch bandaging and eventually custom garments, exercise which activates the muscles in our body to act like an additional pump for lymphatic movement, skin and nail care to help prevent skin breakdown and possible infection, education on self-care, and comprehensive health management, all based on your individual needs.
 These components will work together to reduce the swelling, improve the mobility of your affected limb, decrease your chance of recurring infections, and overall, improve your quality of life.

-Our Occupational Therapist in Valley City, Megan Beck is a certified lymphedema therapist and is looking forward to helping you reduce the swelling and to manage your day to day life while decreasing the impact that arises from lymphedema and swelling.
+Our Occupational Therapist in Valley City, Megan Beck, Staci Bleeker, and Carmen Aberle in Lisbon are certified lymphedema therapist and is looking forward to helping you reduce the swelling and to manage your day to day life while decreasing the impact that arises from lymphedema and swelling.